ByAUJay

 Bottom line

-In 2026, the best blockchain outsourcing vendors look a lot more like cloud‑native platform teams than boutique web3 studios.
-They quantify blob/DA costs, navigate decentralization tradeoffs, pick interop rails with adult supervision, and ship with signed artifacts, SBOMs, and 24/7 observability.
-Use the checklist and RFP prompts above to force concrete answers and proof—not platitudes.
+In 2026, the top blockchain outsourcing vendors are way more like cloud-native platform teams than those small web3 studios we used to see.
+They’re all about measuring blob/DA costs, managing the tricky balance of decentralization, choosing interoperability options with some guidance, and rolling out with signed artifacts, SBOMs, and round-the-clock observability.
+Make sure to use the checklist and RFP prompts above to get solid answers and real proof--not just empty words.

-If you want a sample vendor scorecard or a one‑page DA cost model template, ask and we’ll share our latest versions.
+If you're looking for a sample vendor scorecard or a one-page DA cost model template, just reach out!
+We'd be happy to share the latest versions with you.

 Like what you're reading?
 Let's build together.